 - Results from Botox® treatment can be noticed within 24-48 hours after the session, with results lasting for up to 4-6 months.

-Botox® Treatment Procedure
+Botox® Injection Treatment

 With Botox®, a total of 11 injection sites are treated:

-- Firstly, in order to address crow’s feet, a series of 3 injections will be made on the muscles surrounding the outside of the eye area (orbicularis oculi muscles), where crow’s feet is commonly seen.
+- Firstly, in order to address crow’s feet, a series of 3 injections will be made on the muscles surrounding the outside of the eye area (orbicularis oculi muscles), where crow’s feet are commonly seen.
 This same procedure will be repeated on the other eye as well.

 - Secondly, in order to address the wrinkles on the forehead and between the eyebrows, a series of 5 injections are administered—4 in the occipitofrontalis and corrugator muscles and 1 in the procerus muscle.

-The Importance of Seeking a Skilled Professional
+The Importance of Seeking a Skilled Professional Who Administer Botox®

 Botox®, like other similar treatments methods, is a technique-sensitive treatment.
-This means that the effectivity of the drug is only as effective as the physician administering it.
-Dr. Amiya Prasad, an Oculofacial plastic surgeon with over 20 years of experience, stresses that there is nothing more important that making sure you seek out an experienced professional who possesses the skills, know-how, and finesse needed for a sensitive procedure such as this.
+This means that the effectiveness of the drug is only as effective as the physician administering it.
+Dr. Amiya Prasad, an Oculofacial plastic surgeon with over 20 years of experience, stresses that there is nothing more important than making sure you seek out an experienced professional who possesses the skills, know-how, and finesse needed for a sensitive procedure such as this.
 Dr. Prasad was one of the first doctors to use Botox® for cosmetic procedures in the early 1990s.
 He advises that patients make sure their attending physician has enough experience with these types of procedures so they can be assured of natural-looking results every time.

 In Dr. Prasad’s practice, he believes in a more subtle approach—by simply refining one’s features without altering the natural beauty and uniqueness of one’s facial features.
 In order to achieve this, he combines his own eye for detail, a steady hand, and his uncanny perception for balance and symmetry so that patients do not have to worry about looking overly “done”.

-After Botox® Treatment
+What to Expect After Botox® Treatment

-After having Botox® treatment, it is important that the patient avoids lying down for 4-6 hours after the procedure, so as to allow the drug to settle into the muscles properly.
+After injection of Botox® cosmetic treatment, it is important that the patient avoids lying down for 4-6 hours after the procedure, so as to allow the drug to settle into the muscles properly.
 Patients may expect to see some slight puffiness or swelling around the injection sites, but this usually diminishes in 2-3 days.
 Results can last for up to 6 months, while some patients may need to come in for a follow-up treatment after 2 months.
 This is largely due to the differences in the way individuals react to the drug, their lifestyles, and physiology.

 Oculofacial plastic surgeon Dr. Amiya Prasad was one of the first to use Botox® for cosmetic procedures in the early 90s.
-He offers Botox® treatment in both his New York and Long Island clinics.
+He offers Botox® treatment in both his Manhattan, New York and Garden City, Long Island clinics.
 Consider making an appointment with Dr. Prasad so that he may help you make better informed decisions and help you determine the most appropriate treatment plan for your case.
 You may reach us at our Manhattan office at (212) 265-8877 or our Garden City, Long Island office at (516) 742-4636.
 Our lines are open 24 hours a day, 7 days a week.